 SOLUTION: DEVELOP AN ENTERPRISE VERSION OF OUR DEVOPS PLATFORM AVAILABLE TO DEVELOPERS COMPANYWIDE

-By adding CloudBees Jenkins Enterprise, the Accenture team extended ADOP, their cloud-based continuous delivery tooling platform that enables DevOps practices by standardizing and streamlining processes internally and for clients.
+By adding CloudBees CI, the Accenture team extended ADOP, their cloud-based continuous delivery tooling platform that enables DevOps practices by standardizing and streamlining processes internally and for clients.
 ADOP helps Accenture teams and clients build, test and release application and infrastructure code faster via automated continuous delivery pipelines.

-“ADOP incorporates CloudBees Jenkins Enterprise, enabling the ability to scale Jenkins and the rest of our tools to a much larger user base, and, ultimately, help serve our internal teams and our clients more effectively,” Strain adds.
+"ADOP incorporates CloudBees CI, enabling the ability to scale Jenkins and the rest of our tools to a much larger user base, and, ultimately, help serve our internal teams and our clients more effectively,” Strain adds.

-Among the first and biggest changes undertaken with CloudBees Jenkins Enterprise was assigning masters to individual projects, instead of using shared masters for multiple projects.
+Among the first and biggest changes undertaken with CloudBees CI was assigning controllers to individual projects, instead of using shared controllers for multiple projects.
 This change gave teams the freedom to add plugins or jobs without affecting the work of other teams, with the added benefit of isolation between projects.

-“With CloudBees Jenkins Enterprise added to ADOP, Jenkins maintenance for projects using the platform can be as low as 11 hours annually.
+"With CloudBees CI added to ADOP, Jenkins maintenance for projects using the platform can be as low as 11 hours annually.
 That’s more than a 90% saving in time and cost,” says Rendell.

 "Many of our clients are looking to start with DevOps, but don’t have an engineer available to support the toolchain,” says Luis Souza, a DevOps team lead at Accenture.
 "With ADOP, a team of engineers focus on the platform, allowing delivery teams to focus on innovation.”

-“ADOP, enabled by CloudBees Jenkins Enterprise, supports self service, in which teams can achieve what they need to do themselves.
+"ADOP, enabled by CloudBees CI, supports self service, in which teams can achieve what they need to do themselves.
 That’s a very powerful capability,” says Strain.

 One innovative aspect of ADOP is the concept of cartridges, allowing teams to reuse packages of Accenture’s DevOps delivery assets.
 For example, when a team works on a Salesforce project, they will load the Salesforce cartridge to build continuous delivery pipelines for that technology.